Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Mixtures of g-priors for generalized additive models

-The use of this improper prior has been justified in the literature \citep{berger1998bayes,bayarri2012criteria}.
+This improper prior has been justified in the literature \citep{berger1998bayes,bayarri2012criteria}.
 Next, we discuss $\Pi(\beta_\xi\mid \xi)$.
-For model selection in linear regression, Zellner's g-prior is often preferred because of its computational efficiency and invariance to linear transformations \citep{zellner1986assessing}.
-In our spline setup, invariance to transformations of a design matrix is particularly appealing because it is ideal for the procedure to remain invariant to a specific choice of basis functions, as long as a target spline space is correctly generated.
-In this sense, the invariance of the g-prior supports our spline basis system defined in \eqref{eqn:basis} based on Proposition~\ref{prop:ncspace}.
-Unfortunately, the computational advantage of the g-prior is generally lost in GAMs because Gaussian priors are not conjugate to non-Gaussian models, resulting in the inability to achieve a closed-form expression of the marginal likelihood $p(Y \mid \xi)$.
-The computation for the posterior distribution in \eqref{eqn:functional} becomes more challenging without the calculation of the marginal likelihood.
+For model selection in linear regression, Zellner's g-prior is often preferred owing to its computational efficiency and invariance to linear transformations \citep{zellner1986assessing}.
+In our spline setup, this invariance is particularly valuable because it ensures that the procedure remains unaffected by specific choices of basis functions, as long as the target spline space is correctly generated.
+Therefore, the invariance property of the g-prior supports the spline basis system defined in \eqref{eqn:basis}.
+However, the computational advantage of the g-prior is typically diminished in GAMs because Gaussian priors are not conjugate to non-Gaussian models, making it impossible to obtain a closed-form expression for the marginal likelihood $p(Y \mid \xi)$.
+This complicates the computation of the posterior distribution in \eqref{eqn:functional} owing to the intractability of the marginal likelihood.
 To address this issue, we consider approximating the likelihood using the Laplace approximation with a suitable variant of the g-prior.
-The Laplace approximation has occasionally been used for nonparametric regression with g-priors \citep[e.g.,][]{dimatteo2001bayesian}.